 Study, Formation & Worship

-Weekly Wednesday Morning Bible Study begins at 10:30 a.m. and is now online.
+Weekly Wednesday Morning Bible Study via Zoom begins at 10:30 a.m.
 This is an opportunity to intentionally read and study the Bible in order to enhance our knowledge and reflection communally.
 Click here to get access to the meeting information for this online gathering.

 Labyrinth walking is an ancient practice used by many different faiths for spiritual centering, contemplation, and prayer.
 As you enter St. Luke’s Labyrinth on the east side of our building, quiet your mind, then walk slowly while focusing on a spiritual question or prayer.
 Click here for a guide to walking a labyrinth.

-Choir will not begin until it is deemed safe.
-Worshipping through music touches something deep within us and changes us from a spectator to a participant.
-Worshipping through music adds another dimension to our spiritual growth.
+Worshipping through music touches something deep within us and changes us from a spectator to a participant, which adds another dimension to our spiritual growth.
 As we lift our voices, we may experience memories long buried, intense emotion, moments of great joy, and open new lines of communication with our Creator and Spirit.

 The Choir at St. Luke’s welcomes all, from people who have always wanted to sing but never took the chance, to people who have sung for years.
 Besides finding new paths to joy through song, we have a lot of fellowship and play times.
-We sing from September through May, for special feasts and special events.
+We sing Sundays from September through May, and for special feasts and special events.
 Newcomers at all levels are always welcome.
-Rehearsals are Thursday evenings at 7 p.m. and Sundays before the service for those who cannot make Thursday.
+Rehearsals are the first Thursday evening of each month from 7:30 p.m. to 8:30 p.m. and Sundays at 8:45 a.m. before the 9:30 am. service.
+Feel free to only come Sunday if you cannot make Thursday.
 Contact us for more information or to join.